 How Do I Motivate My Child?
 Why Is Motivation Important?

-Often, the fixation of grades can make learning seem like a chore.
+Often, the fixation on grades can make learning seem like a chore.
 Finding the right ways to motivate your child can help him or her overcome this hurdle.

 For your primary school child, it is important to recognise that learning occurs every day — within or beyond the classroom.

-As the year-end holidays approach, find out how both extrinsic and intrinsic motivation can make this post-exam period a great time of fun and productive reflection.
+As the June holidays approach, find out how both extrinsic and intrinsic motivation can make this post-exam period a great time of fun and productive reflection.

 1. Get To The Heart Of The Matter